-In this Kung Fu lesson online Sifu Phu Ngo talks about fighting at 2 different ranges.
+In this Kung Fu lesson, online Sifu Phu Ngo talks about fighting at 2 different ranges within Chi Sao.

-When you opponent is closer to you, you have the ability to control your opponent better, however you lose some of your power.
+When your opponent is closer to you, you can control your opponent better, however, you lose some of your power.

 There is a give and take aka balance in everything.
-Some folks mistake Chi Sao for fighting.
+Some folks mistake Wing Chun Chi Sao’s training for fighting.
 Chi Sao is not fighting, it is a way to bridge the gap between training sensitivity and sparring.

-Both Chi Sao and sparring can help you prepare for a competition match or fight.
-One of the most common reason a person loses a fight is because they have an adrenaline dump.
+Both Chi Sao and sparring can help you prepare for a competitive match or fight.
+One of the most common reasons a person loses a fight is that they have an adrenaline dump.

 Simply put, they lose their game.
-What is left is a person who is confused, disoriented and no longer has the desire to keep fighting.
-Essentially they end up loosing to themselves.
-We strive to be ‘cool, calm and collected’ under pressure.
+What is left is a person who is confused, disoriented, and no longer has the desire to keep fighting.
+Essentially they end up losing themselves.
+We strive to be ‘cool, calm and collected under pressure.
 Training in Chi Sao helps to achieve this.

 Dear Sifu Phu